Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Generalized Splitting

 The second generalization is to introduce temporal scaling parameters, $d_A$, $d_B$, $d_O$, throughout each of the A, B, and O operations in Eq.~(\ref{eq:Langevin_split}).
 We write the generalized operations $\widetilde{\rm A}$, $\widetilde{\rm B}$, and $\widetilde{\rm O}\widetilde{\rm O}$

 where $c_2=c_2(d_O\gamma\Delta{t})$ must satisfy the conditions outlined for a one-time-step velocity attenuation parameter in Sec.~\ref{subsec:GJ}, $c_1$ and $c_3$ are given by Eqs.~(\ref{eq:c13}), and $\sigma$ is a unit Gaussian as described in Sec.~\ref{subsec:ABO}.
 The reason for the double $\widetilde{\rm O}$, instead of a single $\widetilde{\rm O}$, in Eq.~(\ref{eq:Split_O_rev}) will be made clear in the next section.
-Arranging these generalized operators in Eq.~(\ref{eq:Split_ABO_rev}) into a BAOAB-like ordering, or equivalently a velocity-Verlet ordering with a pivotal random term, leads to a generalized BAOAB-type method
+Arranging these generalized operators in Eq.~(\ref{eq:Split_ABO_rev}) into a BAOAB-like ordering, or equivalently a velocity-Verlet ordering with a pivotal random term, leads to a generalized BAOAB-type method, which when written in exponential operator form is expressed as